SamuelMuchuma/studentsmgt/README.md

-# In this project, i used Postman for API management
+# In this project, I used Postman for API management